ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

     Bullets need to be both Client Context, and wrapped in a Networked object to be perform really well in-game.

 5. Next, right click this folder again, and click "Create New Template From This".
+Name it "Bullet", or whatever you would like.

 6. Once it is a template, delete it from the project **Hierarchy**.
 We now can drag that bullet template from our **Project Content** tab into the **Projectile Template** property of the weapon!